oguzhanorhaan/RAWG_Game_Database_Android/README.md

 Commit messages and branches are below:
 ![Screenshot](commits.png)

-Project divided into 7 tasks, ITS(RAWG):
+Project divided into 7 tasks, RAWG:
 RAWG-01 - Add splash screen for the project
 RAWG-02 - Add base structure for the project
 RAWG-03 - Create List screen and details screen